Koksu (Karatal)

-The Koksu (Көксу, Köksu; 'meaning "blue water") is a river of the Balkhash-Alakol Basin, Kazakhstan.
+The Köksu (Көксу) is a river of the Balkhash-Alakol Basin, Kazakhstan.
 It flows within Almaty Region, in the historical Semirechye region, from the western slopes of the Dzungarian Alatau.
 The river is 205 km long and has a basin area of 4670 km2.

 It is the largest river in the Koksu District and gives its name to the district.

 Several hydro-electric projects are located along the river, including the Kyzylbulak Hydroelectric Power Plant and Kyzylkungei Hydroelectric Power Plant.